 Science DMZ was first presented to the networking community in 2011.
 Since then it has been adopted by most DOE sites and endorsed by NSF, which has funded implementations at more than 100 universities.
-The architecture is also a key part of the Pacific Research Platform, an NSF-funded, sciencedriven high-capacity data-centric "freeway system" linking universities, DOE national labs and supercomputing centers on the West Coast.
+The architecture is also a key part of the Pacific Research Platform, an NSFfunded, science-driven high-capacity data-centric "freeway system" linking universities, DOE national labs, and supercomputing centers on the West Coast.

 "[ESnet] defined the Science DMZ and took it to the DOE science community.
 NSF has now cloned this approach through the Campus Cyberinfrastructure-Network Infrastructure and Engineering (CC-NIE) program over the past three years.
-It's been built out on over 100 campuses and these Science DMZs are all based on ESnet's approach," said University of California at San Diego Professor Larry Smarr, founder and director of the California Institute for Telecommunications and Information Technology (Calit2) and founding director of the National Center for Supercomputing Applications.
+It's been built out on over 100 campuses and these Science DMZs are all based on ESnet's approach," said University of California at San Diego Professor Larry Smarr, founder and director of the California Institute for Telecommunications and Information Technology (Calit2) and founding director of the National Center for Supercomputing Applications. measure, export, catalog, and access performance data from many different network domains (service providers, campuses, etc.).
+A multi-domain network monitoring system, perfSONAR is deployed extensively throughout LHC-related networks, in international networks, and at end sites.